GSA/piv-guides/pages/piv_app_int_models.md

 There are three approaches to authorization worth noting:

-- Role assignment within application with identical (1-1) userID mapping
+1. Role assignment within application with identical (1-1) userID mapping
-- Role assignment within the application mapped to different userID
+2. Role assignment within the application mapped to different userID
-- External Role assignment where roles are assigned by Active Directory (AD) or some other mechanism
+3. External Role assignment where roles are assigned by Active Directory (AD) or some other mechanism

-## *A. Role Mapped to Identical UserID*
+## *1. Role Mapped to Identical UserID*

 UserIDs in the application can map one-to-one with an attribute already in the ICAM Directory: